balashev/spectro/docs/keyboard.rst

    * **z + CTRL**                       :  return to the previous view

 shift:
-  1. when shift is pressed you can shift absortion pointers using mouse
+  1. when shift is pressed you can shift absorption pointers using mouse